oneconcern/datamon/docs/proposals/diamond-design.md

   ```
   /.checkpoints/{split-id}/{path}
   ```
-* Conflicts and checkpoints in these special locations won't be uploaded if the download is reused to create a new bundle (i.e. `/.conflicts`, `/.checkpoints` are ignored by uploads just as are the metadata in `.datamon`).
+* Conflicts and checkpoints in these special locations won't be uploaded if the downloaded content is reused to create a new bundle (i.e. `/.conflicts`, `/.checkpoints` are ignored by uploads just as are the metadata in `/.datamon`).

 > **NOTE**: conflict resolution is based on the _upload time_ of the file (not modification time on the dataset), and
 > is resolved locally by the host running the split client.